-Chronic eosinophilic leukemia
+Chronic eosinophilic leukemia, NOS

 Autonomous clonal proliferation of eosinophilic precursors results in persistently increased numbers of eosinophils in the blood, bone marrow, and peripheral tissues.